 Neck profile affects the comfort of playing a guitar and it is also the most subjective quality of a guitar.
 This shape affects how comfortably your hand rests on the neck and how easily you can change your playing positions.
 There are normally two types of neck profiles that are seen on acoustic and electric guitars – C shape and U shape.
 Generally speaking, if you don’t know what neck shape you’re looking for, a C shape neck is probably what you should consider first.
 The C shape neck is known for its balanced curve and it doesn’t feel too thick nor too thin.
 The U shape neck is a variation of the C. Players with bigger hands may prefer it over the C shape.
 The added thickness, however, may make it harder if you have shorter fingers or use a lot of thumb-fretting.

 With electric guitars being used more and more in popular music, many guitar companies started to design new neck profiles to fit the various needs of musicians from different musical fields.
-For example, Jimmy Page has a neck that is thinner in the middle on his Les Paul, Slash has a customized C shape neck that fits more with his hands on his signature Les Paul, and Eric Clapton has a V shape neck on his Stratocaster.
+For example, Jimmy Page has a neck that is thinner in the middle on his LP-Style, Slash has a customized C shape neck that fits more with his hands on his signature LP-Style, and Eric Clapton has a V shape neck on his S-Style.
 The emergence of 7 string guitars also brings wider necks to hold that extra string.
 Experience matters the most when it comes to neck shapes.
 We suggest that you play different guitars with different neck shapes with your own hands before making a decision.

 The wood of the fingerboard is yet another important factor that affects the tone and looks of a guitar.

 Rosewood features a smooth surface, dark-looking with some red color, warm tones, and is used in a variety of guitar models.
 As mentioned above, it is growing in scarcity, so other woods are being used more often in its place.